Bridge scour: Causes

 When considering scour it is normal to distinguish between non-cohesive or cohesionless (alluvial) sediments and cohesive material.
 The former are usually of most interest to laboratory studies.
 Cohesive materials require special techniques and are poorly researched.

-The first major issue when considering scour is the distinction between "clear-water" scour and "live-bed" scour.
-The critical issue here is whether or not the mean bed shear stress of the flow upstream of the bridge is less than or larger than the threshold value needed to move the bed material.
+The first major issue when considering scour is the distinction between clear-water scour and live-bed scour.
+The critical issue is whether or not the mean bed shear stress of the flow upstream of the bridge is less than or larger than the threshold value needed to move the bed material.

 If the upstream shear stress is less than the threshold value, the bed material upstream of the bridge is at rest.
 This is referred to as the clear-water condition because the approach flow is clear and does not contain sediment.
 Thus, any bed material that is removed from a local scour hole is not replaced by sediment being transported by the approach flow.
 The maximum local scour depth is achieved when the size of the scour hole results in a local reduction in shear stress to the critical value such that the flow can no longer remove bed material from the scoured area.

 Live-bed scour occurs where the upstream shear stress is greater than the threshold value and the bed material upstream of the crossing is moving.
 This means that the approach flow continuously transports sediment into a local scour hole.
 By itself, a live bed in a uniform channel will not cause a scour hole—for this to be created some additional increase in shear stress is needed, such as that caused by a contraction (natural or artificial, such as a bridge) or a local obstruction (e.g. a bridge pier).
 The equilibrium scour depth is achieved when material is transported into the scour hole at the same rate at which it is transported out.